 Most wineries in Paso Robles are open for wine tastings, though they are taking place outdoors and crowds can be limited.
 Some are open by appointment only, so make sure you review each winery's individual COVID-19 policies first before visiting.

 Still looking for more great wineries in Paso Robles?
 Other great wine tastings to look into in the Paso Robles area include Field Recordings, Hearst Ranch Winery, Peachy Canyon, Summerwood Winery, Turley Wine Cellars, and Wild Horse Winery.

 Though the wineries of Paso Robles are diverse and the surrounding wine country offers plenty of places to stay, there's only one Select Registry property in the Paso Robles area.
 There are a number of other Select Registry properties in California, though, which means you can easily plan a road trip from one extraordinary wine region to the next this spring!

 Perhaps start your journey in sunny Los Angeles.
 From there, you could head east into the desert to visit the mid-century modern mecca of Palm Springs, which isn't too far away from the burgeoning Temecula wine region.

-From there, head north to discover the best wineries in Paso Robles.
-Stay at The Canyon Villa Inn, where you’ll enjoy an exquisite wine-centered experience at this decadent Select Registry property.
-When you’ve had your fill of these incredible wineries in Paso Robles, continue your journey north for some wine tasting in the historic Napa Valley, where there is another wonderful Select Registry properties at which to stay.
+When you've had your fill of these incredible wineries in Paso Robles, continue your journey north for some wine tasting in the historic Napa Valley, where there is another wonderful Select Registry properties at which to stay.

 Embrace the elegance at The Churchill Manor.
 Historic downtown Napa and all of the exquisite wine tasting rooms, restaurants, and shopping, are just a block away from this Inn.